 There must have been hundreds visiting the many insect friendly flowers now growing there – Crocus, snowdrops, Hellebore, Scilla mischtschenkoana and Daphne bholua “Jacqueline Postil”.
 The buzzing sound was amazing for this time of the year, and a true delight!

-All the Crocus, featured in close up above, are the result of me hand pollinating, collecting seed and scattering it, in the absence of any bumblebees for at least another couple of weeks.
+All the Crocus, featured in close up above, are the result of my hand pollinating, collecting seed and scattering it, in the absence of any bumblebees for at least another couple of weeks.
 Fortunately I shan’t need to bother with the Crocus this year!
 Though even the honeybees don’t seem to visit all the Cyclamen coum flowers.
 At least, not yet!

 Valentine’s day 2019 will live long in our memory.
 A day of full sunshine, and although a fairly brisk wind, the direction had swung round to a Southerly direction, apparently bringing us warmer (11 degrees C) air up from the Azores.
-The garden shone as never before at this time of the year, and we’ve never seen so many honey bees in a garden as there were at Gelli from 9.00am to 3 pm.
+The garden shone as never before at this time of the year, and we’ve never seen so many honey bees in a garden, anywhere, anytime, as there were at Gelli from 9.00am to 3 pm.
 Quite extraordinary!
 Hundreds of thousands of insect friendly flowers, for thousands of bees.